Ibrahim Suleiman Adnan Adam Harun

-Ibrahim Suleiman Adnan Adam Harun is a citizen of Niger who was convicted for his role in the death of two US soldiers, in 2003.
+Ibrahim Suleiman Adnan Adam Harun, also known as Spin Ghul, is a Saudi-born citizen of Niger who was convicted for his role in the death of two U.S. soldiers in 2003.

 Early life in Saudi Arabia

-Although he is routinely listed as a citizen of Niger Harun was born and raised in Saudi Arabia.
+Harun was born in Saudi Arabia to foreign workers from Niger.
 It was in Saudi Arabia that he formed his support for jihadism, and from where he is reported to have left to undertake military training at a training camp in Afghanistan.
-He is reported to have arrived in Afghanistan shortly before al Qaeda's attack on 9-11.
+He is reported to have arrived in Afghanistan shortly before al-Qaeda perpetrated the September 11 attacks in 2001.

 2003 firefight

 Harun was said to have been part of a force that ambushed a group of American soldiers that included Jerod Dennis and Ray Losano, and wounded three other men.
 Harun was said to have been wounded, during the attack, but was able to escape to Pakistan.

-Contact with al Qaeda leaders
+Contact with al-Qaeda leaders

-Harun met with Abu Faraj al-Libi and Abdul Hadi al-Iraqi – two senior al Qaeda leaders.
-It was at this point that he joined al Qaeda and swore an oath – bayat – to obey Osama bin Laden.
+Harun met with Abu Faraj al-Libi and Abdul Hadi al-Iraqi – two senior al-Qaeda leaders.
+It was at this point that he joined al-Qaeda and swore an oath – bayat – to obey Osama bin Laden.
 They delegated him to travel to Nigeria to lead an attack on the United States Embassy in Abuja.
+According to Tom Hays, reporting for the Associated Press, Harun then traveled to Africa, where he had some involvement in a plot to bomb a U.S. embassy.